 What is Passive Income?

-Passive income is defined as the money you earn that is not a result of your active efforts – i.e. “money you make while you sleep”.
+Passive income is defined as the money you earn that is not a result of your active efforts – i.e., “money you make while you sleep”.
 Some examples of passive income resources are lending, rental properties, partnerships, content creation, and so much more.
-Passive investment ideas are highly sought after by investors as they require minimum effort but yield steady streams of income.
+Passive investment ideas are highly sought after by investors as they require minimum effort but yield steady income streams.